greatscottgadgets/hackrf/docs/source/libhackrf_api.rst

 HackRF CPLD Write
 ^^^^^^^^^^^^^^^^^

-Device will need to be reset after hackrf_cpld_write.
+A bitstream is written to the CPLD by the firmware during normal operation (since release 2021.03.1).
+This function writes a bitstream to the CPLD's flash which is not necessary for normal use.
+The device will need to be reset by physically pressing the reset button after hackrf_cpld_write.

 **Syntax:** ``int hackrf_cpld_write(hackrf_device* device, unsigned char* const data, const unsigned int total_length)``